 |After a Summer of fun, students are anxiously expecting their Junior Cert results.
 This can be an emotional rollercoaster ride for students and parents alike.
 Parents can often feel as stressed, or more stressed, about the exam results - as they want their kids to achieve and succeed (sometimes in areas they did well in or areas they didn't, but would have liked to have done well!). |

-Wednesday September 12th in schools and at 4 PM on the Examinations.ie website
+at 4 PM on the Examinations.ie website (login code required)

 Plan an event to mark the results.

 Whatever these are, celebrate the effort that went into them and make it clear that you love, respect and value your child for themselves, independent of their achievements.

 If the results are not as expected you may wish to have a Plan B event up your sleeve.

 Keep Things into Perspective.

 Exams are not the be all and end all of everything.
 Everyone loses out at some time or other and failing an exam isn’t the end of the world.
 What is important is for you to look for positive ways forward, to consider all the options available and to be behind them 100%.
 Encourage them to talk and reassure them that you are behind them and love them whatever the results.
 Reassure them that failing an exam doesn’t make them a failure and that while you may all be disappointed in the results, you aren’t disappointed in your child.
 Sometimes a hard working student may not perform to their potential in a particular exam, there can be many reasons for this.
 You may wish to get the exam paper rechecked or accept the result.
 Talk to a teacher for advice or contact the National Parents Post Primary Council www.npcpp.ie tel 01 830 2740 / 830 2747.